Illegal Search Under the Fourth Amendment

 A DNA swab, also known as a buccal swab, is a method used to collect DNA samples from the inside of a person’s mouth.
 The procedure is relatively simple and non-invasive.
 Here’s a general outline of the steps involved in a mouth DNA swab:

-- Swab collection: The officer will open the DNA collection kit and remove one of the swabs.
-It usually looks like a long cotton swab with a plastic handle.
+• Swab collection: The officer will open the DNA collection kit and remove one of the swabs.
+It typically resembles a long cotton swab with a plastic handle.
 The officer must be careful not to touch the cotton tip with their fingers.

-- Swabbing process: The officer is supposed to gently rub the cotton tip of the swab against the inside of the subject’s cheek, specifically the area where the buccal cells are located.
+• Swabbing process: The officer is supposed to gently rub the cotton tip of the swab against the inside of the subject’s cheek.
+Buccal cells are inside the cheek.
 They apply slight pressure and rotate the swab several times to ensure sufficient sample collection.
 This process is usually repeated on both sides of the mouth to obtain an adequate DNA sample.

-- Air drying: After collecting the sample, the officer will let the swab air dry for a few minutes to ensure the DNA is appropriately preserved.
+• Air drying: After collecting the sample, the officer will allow the swab to air dry for a few minutes to ensure that the subject’s DNA is properly preserved.

-- Labeling: The officer will use the labels provided by the Michigan State Police in the DNA collection kit to properly identify the sample and the subject, including information such as the person’s name, collection date, and any other required details.
+• Labeling: The officer will use the labels provided by the Michigan State Police in the DNA collection kit to correctly identify both the sample and the subject, including the person’s name, collection date, and any other required details.

-- Submission: The DNA sample is sent to the Michigan State Police for analysis and processing.
+• Submission: Law enforcement sends the DNA sample to the Michigan State Police for analysis and processing.

 A Michigan Criminal Defense Attorney will help when constitutional issues need to be evaluated and assessed.

-When you face the possibility that your constitutional rights have been violated, it is essential that you have legal representation with experience, knowledge, and expertise in constitutional law issues.
+When you face the possibility that the police have violated your constitutional rights, it is essential that you have legal representation with experience, knowledge, and expertise in constitutional law issues.
 An illegal search can be anything from an unconsented mouth DNA swab to the search of a house or car.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of legal experience in criminal and constitutional law matters.
 You need to have your rights protected and a criminal defense attorney who will fight to stop the government from overstepping its bounds.
 Call us today for a free consultation and confidential case evaluation.
 We will find a way to help you!

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.